 For Custom Pooled shRNA Libraries, the structure of the vectors, barcodes, and shRNA sequences are specified by the customer.
-These details are present on the Product Analysis Certificate (PAC) that is distributed along with the Custom shRNA Library.
-Please refer to this PAC as necessary.
+These details are present on the Product Certificate (PC or PAC) that is distributed along with the Custom shRNA Library.
+Please refer to this Product Certificate as necessary.
 The protocols below provide the instructions on how to package the plasmid form of the shRNA library into viral particles and guidelines for the preparation of barcoded probes for NGS and analysis of raw sequencing data sets.
 Please read the entire user manual before proceeding with your experiment.
 For a description of the theories behind using pooled shRNA lentiviral libraries, information on transduction of target cells, viral targeting, or for examples of positive and negative screens using pooled lentiviral libraries, please refer to the Screening Recommendations section.

 Human Genome-Wide Pooled Lentiviral shRNA Library